puma0x61/esolangs/README.md

-# esolangs
+# Esolangs
-Various examples and implementations of ~~useless~~beautiful programming languages
+Various examples and implementations of ~~useless~~ beautiful programming languages.